Chapter 6 Hopelessness Reigns 120724

-The month of February was filled with a lot of disjointed memories.
-While we were guarding a road, where the jungle had not been cleared away from the edge of the road, I remember writing home to my mother.
-I mentioned how senseless our missions seemed to be because we returned again and again to the same areas, and nothing changed for the better.
-As I was sitting there writing, I could hear an approaching convey.
+The month of February was filled with more disjointed and bad memories.
+My unit was still guarding that same road, where my battalion commander had chewed me out icing the sweet cake of distain that I already felt for him deep in my heart of hearts.
+That disdainful cake, itself, was baked at that bunker complex in January, where his glaring incompetence had needlessly gotten men killed.
+The Hill Billy in me would eat on that cake for the next fifty years.
+While guarding this road, I remember writing home to my mother.
+I remember mentioning how senseless our missions seemed to be and how we returned again and again to the same areas, to face the same endless circumstances.
+As I sat writing this particular letter, I could hear an approaching convoy.
 Suddenly, there was a large explosion directly behind me.
 It happened just as an APC went by.
 I could feel the blast and see pieces of metal fall to the ground around me.
 The APC had obviously been blown apart by a large mine in the road, or maybe a sapper with an RPG.
-I wasn't able to see anything and couldn't leave my position.
-Others responded.
-Everyone in the vehicle was probably killed.
-The vehicle itself was destroyed.
-People soon cleared the damaged vehicle off the road so traffic could get moving again.
-As the year went on these types of things happened more often.
+I wasn't able to see anything because I was in thick jungle which came within a few feet of the edge of the road.
+The Rome plows had not cleared this section of road yet.
+Others in my unit who were not on guard duty responded.
+I learned later that everyone in the vehicle died.
+The vehicle, itself was destroyed.
+People soon cleared the damaged vehicle off the road so traffic could get moving again, leaving me to ponder one haunting thought.
+How useless had it been for our leaders to post guards like me inside the wood line along this road, where the enemy could still slip by us and attack convoys?

 Another time, the idea of sleeping in a hammock, rather than the hard ground really caught on fast.
 I bought one from a civilian vendor but only used it a couple times.
 It didn’t take long for me to realize on my own that it wasn’t safe to sleep above the ground.
 Random firing into our perimeter was a common occurrence.
 If one was sleeping in a hammock then his chances of being hit were greatly increased.
 That danger should have been recognized much more quickly than it was.
 I wonder how many soldiers had to die before it was recognized as being dangerous.
 Not only allowing but encouraging feedback can catch situations like that much faster and save lives.
 Yet, while I was in Vietnam, I never had one of my immediate superiors ask for my input on anything.
 I also now know that wasn’t their fault.
 It was the Army’s fault for not teaching them the rudiments of good leadership.